Berodtm/react-multi-tool/README.md

 # React Multi-Tool

+My first React.js project.
+I used React Bootstrap and in the process of recreating some of my tools created in regular HTML, CSS and JavaScript.

 This repository contains a multi-web app tool built using React.
 It provides various functionalities and tools for web development.

+See bellow for reference on how to get a React project uploaded as a static page.

 ## URLs